-The calculated isovector dipole in $^{16}$O mainly lies between 15 and 25~MeV.
-The upper left panel of Fig.~\ref{F4} shows the response from the SLy5 functional including the central $\stackrel{\leftrightarrow}{J}^2$ terms (dashed line), in comparison to the ``basic'' calculation defined above (dotted line).
-They produce a shift to higher energy of both the two main bumps which characterise the response, peaked at 19.1 and 22.1~MeV.
-The most prominent effect is obtained for the smaller peak at higher energy, the strength of which is reduced by a factor 2 in the more complete calculation. \\ An evident change on the strength function appears when including the $\stackrel{\leftrightarrow}J^2$ Galileian invariant partner in the functional, that is the $\bm S \cdot \bm T$ contribution, which increases the response fragmentation for both the Skyrme forces (see panels (b)).
+\\ The calculated isovector dipole in $^{16}$O mainly lies between 15 and 25~MeV.
+Panel (a) of Fig.~\ref{F4} shows the response from the SLy5 functional including the central $\stackrel{\leftrightarrow}{J}^2$ terms (dashed line), in comparison to the ``basic'' calculation previously defined (dotted line).
+They produce a shift to higher energy of both of the two main bumps which characterise the response, which are peaked at 19.1 and 22.1~MeV.
+The most prominent effect is obtained for the smaller peak at higher energy, the strength of which is reduced by a factor 2 in the more complete calculation. \\ An evident change on the strength function appears when including the $\stackrel{\leftrightarrow}J^2$ Galileian invariant partner in the functional, that is the $\bm S \cdot \bm T$ contribution, which increases the response fragmentation for both the Skyrme forces (panel (b)).
 For the SLy5 case, such calculation produces two new bumps of almost equal size, peaked at 18.5 and 21.5 MeV.
-This is the case which qualitatively looks more similar to the experimental cross section, which, in low resolution experiments, displays two main structures around 22 and 25 MeV~\cite{Ber}.
+This is the case which qualitatively looks more similar to the experimental cross section, which, in low-resolution experiments, displays two main structures around 22 and 25 MeV~\cite{Ber}.
 However, analyses of the microscopic structure in such 1p-1h limit are required to add more information.
-The panels (d) show the calculation obtained when including also the $\bm S^2$ terms and confirm their capability to increase the strength of the dipole response, overcoming the effect of the $\bm S \cdot \bm T$ terms.
-As a matter of fact, as a consequence of the action of the spin squared terms, there is basically one single centroid with the highest peak at 19.7~MeV, showing an enhanced transition probability and raised in energy with respect to the J$^2_c$ calculation.
+Panel (d) shows the calculation obtained when including also the $\bm S^2$ terms and confirm their capability to increase the strength of the dipole response, overcoming the effect of the $\bm S \cdot \bm T$ terms.
+As a matter of fact, as a consequence of the action of the spin squared terms, there is basically one single centroid with the highest peak at 19.7~MeV, showing an enhanced transition probability and raised in energy with respect to the J$^2_{\text{c}}$ calculation.
 The outcomes described above are similarly obtained with the T44 force (Fig.~\ref{F5}).
-The ``aggregating'' behaviour of the $\bm S^2$ ingredient was already observed, without the $\bm S \cdot \bm T$ terms (panels (c)), by Ref.~\cite{Nakatsukasa}, where the TDHF dipole response in $^{16}$O and Be isotopes was analysed with the SIII force, but no systematic calculations were carried on.
-In general, in a p-h view, the spin squared terms, including the rearrangement due to the density dependence, are able to couple spin-flip ($\uparrow\downarrow$, $\downarrow\uparrow$), which do not directly contribute to the IVD transition amplitudes, and non spin-flip ($\uparrow\uparrow$, $\downarrow\downarrow$) particle-hole pairs with configurations of the same family, and, to some extent, to also mix them up.
-By suppressing the C$_T^S$ one-body contribution that depends on the spin ladder operators, the effect from the spin squared terms on the whole distribution is lost in our TDHF calculations and one recovers the two-peaked structure of the J$^2$c run (the rearrangement has no effect).
-This finding is possibly related to the specific shell structure of $^{16}$O. Further analyses will be discussed in the future. \\ The results obtained by adding the tensor $\stackrel{\leftrightarrow}J^2$ terms to the central ones (labelled by J$^2_{\text{c+t}}$ in the panels (b)) turn out to be identical, or displaying a negligible difference, to the ``basic'' version which does not include any of the new terms.
-The inclusion of the tensor $\bm S \cdot \bm T$ contributions does not produce an appreciable effect too.
+This ``aggregating'' behaviour of the $\bm S^2$ ingredient was already observed, without the $\bm S \cdot \bm T$ terms (c), by Ref.~\cite{Nakatsukasa}, where the TDHF dipole response in $^{16}$O and Be isotopes was analysed with the SIII force, but no systematic calculations were carried on.
+In general, in a p-h view, the spin squared terms (including the rearrangement due to the density dependence) are able to couple spin-flip ($\uparrow\downarrow$, $\downarrow\uparrow$), which do not directly contribute to the IVD transition amplitudes, and non-spin-flip ($\uparrow\uparrow$, $\downarrow\downarrow$) particle-hole pairs with configurations of the same family (and, to some extent, to also mix them up).
+By suppressing the $C_T^S$ one-body contribution that depends on the spin ladder operators, the effect from the spin-squared terms on the whole distribution is lost in our TDHF calculations and one recovers the two-peaked structure of the J$^2_{\text{c}}$ run (the rearrangement has no effect).
+This finding is possibly related to the specific shell structure of $^{16}$O. Further analyses will be discussed in the future. \\ The results obtained by adding the tensor terms associated to the spin current $\stackrel{\leftrightarrow}J$ to the central ones (hereafter labelled by J$^2_{\text{c+t}}$ like in panels (b)) turn out to be identical, or displaying a negligible difference, to the ``basic'' version which does not include any of the new terms.
+The inclusion of the tensor to the $\bm S \cdot \bm T$ contribution does not produce an appreciable effect either.